Minor in Museums and Cultural Heritage

 - A maximum of 2 courses (6 credit hours) from study abroad or transfer credit, which must be approved by the faculty director of the minor.
 For additional program guidelines regarding transfer credit, see the Policies tab.

 The courses listed below satisfy the requirements for this minor.
-In certain instances, courses not on this official list may be substituted upon approval of the minor’s academic advisor (or official certifier).
+In certain instances, courses not on this official list may be substituted upon approval of the minor’s academic advisor, or where applicable, the Program Director.
+(Course substitutions must be formally applied and entered into Degree Works by the minor's Official Certifier).
 Students and their academic advisors should identify and clearly document the courses to be taken.

 |Total Credit Hours Required for the Minor in Museums and Cultural Heritage||18|